First Year Advising Frequently Asked Questions

 All first year students will have an intended major in their first academic year.
 Upon completion, students can officially declare a major, add a minor (if they choose), and add a second major (if they choose).

 Students can change intended majors over the summer.
 After the first semester, students will be able to change intended majors as long as minimum GPA and any other requirements are met for the new intended major.
+Minimum GPA requirements can be found on individual Major pages under "Academic Programs" in the Course Catalog.

 Depending on interests, students should work with their advisor to see if a double major is possible within their ideal time frame and if they should start taking courses in a potential double major in the first year.